orionjs/orioncms-documentation/docs/introduction.md

 ## Getting Started

-To start to you orion the first thing you need to do is install the core package and a admin template.
+To start your orion instance the first thing you need to do is install the core package and an admin template.
-Orion has 2 templates, one for [bootstrap](http://getbootstrap.com) and one for [materialize](http://materializecss.com).
+Orion has 2 templates, one for [bootstrap](http://getbootstrap.com) and one for [materialize](http://materializecss.com) - more are coming.

 ```sh
 meteor add orionjs:core